DaveyHert/my-money/README.md

 When it comes to tracking your spending, there can be different reasons for doing it.
 Maybe you’re curious about where your money is going, are working towards a specific goal, My Money lets you write expenses down as they happen so you can track your spending using a simple React App.

+## Functions
+It's a budget and expense tracker app that lets you sign up/sign in, authenticates you using Google Firebase Authentication and lets you create expenses made that are uploaded to Firestore as collections.
+Each authenticated user's expenses are isolated and are rendered for that specific user whenever they log into the app.

 ## How to get Started using My Money React App